 Federal air quality laws and Department of Energy (DOE) regulations that govern the release of airborne radioactive material include 40 CFR 61 Subpart H: National Emission Standards for Hazardous Air Pollutants-part of the Clean Air Act, and DOE Order 458.1 Admin Chg.
 4 (2020), Radiation Protection of the Public and Environment.
-Facilities with emissions that have the potential to deliver a radiation dose equal to or greater than 0.1 millirem per year to a member of the public must continuously monitor those emissions.
+Facilities with emissions that have the potential to deliver a radiation dose equal to or greater than 0.1 millirem per year to a member of the public require a U.S. Environmental Protection Agency (EPA) permit and must continuously monitor emissions.
 Facilities capable of delivering radiation doses below that limit require periodic, confirmatory monitoring.
-BNL's Brookhaven LINAC Isotope Producer (BLIP) and the Radionuclide Research and Production Laboratory (RRPL) are two facilities that are continuously monitored.
-Periodic monitoring is conducted at one inactive facility, the High Flux Beam Reactor (HFBR).
+BNL has two active facilities: Brookhaven LINAC Isotope Producer (BLIP) and the Radionuclide Research and Production Laboratory (RRPL), whose emissions are continuously monitored with in-line detection systems, and one inactive facility, the High Flux Beam Reactor (HFBR), where continuous emissions monitoring is conducted.
 Figure 3-2 indicates the location of each of these monitored facilities.